BogoCvetkov/ScreenShotAppWEB/README.md

 HOW WILL THIS APP BE BETTER:
 - first it's going to be a web-based app - this significantly would improve the maintainability, accessibility and scalability issues
-- the architecture and design of the app is inspired from Facebook Ads Manager - something all of my teammates(+ME) are using on a daily basis.
+- the architecture and design of the app is inspired by Facebook Ads Manager - something all of my teammates(+ME) are using on a daily basis.
 So it should feel much more intuitive and familiar.
 - as any REAL app it includes access management
 - the app itself will be an unified shared environment, that contains all the resources in itself.
 Users (my teammates) will just be accessing those resources after authentication.
 Meaning that multiple people could manage and modify the same resource.
 This is the way Facebook generally designes it's platform, so I really wanted to stay close to that idea.
 Also this would make the learning curve much less steeper.
 - it will achieve real automation and hopefully a degree of stability - it will run on a server, with background workers active 24/7.
-So my colleague will only have to configure and schedule the particular jobs and leave the rest to the bots
+So my colleagues will only have to configure and schedule the particular jobs once and leave the rest to the bots
 - this solution will be scalable as well because it's a set once operation - meaning adding more and more accounts, will not result in more time consumed for the team.

 I can really write a lot more about this app , the idea, the multiple challenges that I've faced, how I solved them etc. But this would get quite long, so I leave it at that.😅